Muzietto/es6-lambda-calculus/README.md

     def MULT = RECURSIVE MULT1

-  where `RECURSIVE` is an abstraction of any helper function:
+  where `RECURSIVE` is an abstraction upon which every helper function can be applied:

     def RECURSIVE f = (λs.(f (s s)) λs.(f (s s)))

+  unfortunately `RECURSIVE` is very much akin to `SELF_APPLY` and causes an infinite loop at the very first moment we present it to the browser.

+  the codebase shows a little cheat that allows to run multiplication also in an eager interpreter.

 ### other operations

-  Alonzo Church managed to define also subtraction, power, absolute value and integer division.
+  Alonzo Church managed to define also subtraction, power, absolute value and integer division; the numerals he designed eventually are different from the ones shown here.

 ## types (see [05-types.es6](/es6/05-types.es6))